 The REAL Fund Program of the Year award is presented to a student(s) who submitted a REAL fund application that was approved, and resulted in high impact program that engaged the residence community in a way that was creative or helped improve the student experience.

-This award will be issued to one student who has participated in at least one Engage Edmonton event or program in the 2019/2020 school year.
+This award includes a $250.00 scholarship and will be issued to one student who has participated in at least one Engage Edmonton event or program in the 2019/2020 school year.
 The winner will be chosen based on the quality of their response to the question below, with consideration for the number of hours they have contributed to the Engage Edmonton program.